The Wayne County Historical Association (WCHA) was established on March 27, 1979 as a 501(c)(3) nonprofit.

 The purpose of this organization is to discover, preserve, document, display, and disseminate historical knowledge and artifacts of Wayne County.
 It also seeks to increase public awareness of the heritage of Wayne County and its environs through exhibits, events, and traditional and digital information sources.

-WCHA owns and operate the Wayne County Museum as well as the Town Meeting Hall (formerly the First Presbyterian Church) on Ash Street.
+The WCHA own and operate the Wayne County Museum as well as the Town Meeting Hall (formerly the First Presbyterian Church) on Ash Street.

 The Wayne County Museum building was constructed in 1927 by the Goldsboro Woman’s Club.
 In 1915, local women began work to raise the capital to build a home for their club.
 After World War I, they undertook two ambitious projects to raise money for the building fund: the operation of a cafeteria next to Robinson’s Drug Store in downtown and running a filling station that was constructed temporarily on the lot purchased for the club headquarters.